sitiporn/DebiasNeuro-components/README.md

 ## Todo
 - [x] testing attention intervention
-- [ ] applying or derrive allennlp style by noticing from old repo and so on
+- [ ] exploit models from previous project to experiment on counterfactual inference
-- [ ] try on nlu model on huggingface
 - [ ] testing neurons intervention
 - [ ] try to localize attention heads and neural is reponsible for our problem
 - [ ] understand how bias work existing in dataset